amcginlay/ops-manager-automation/ops-manager-gcp/README.md

 watch dig ${PCF_OPSMAN_FQDN}
 ```

-Probe the FQDN to check for some activity.
+With DNS resolution in place we should probe the FQDN for some activity.

 ```bash
 curl ${PCF_OPSMAN_FQDN}
 ```

-The above step is fully dependent on having a ${PCF_SUBDOMAIN_NAME}.${PCF_DOMAIN_NAME} NS record-set attached to your registered domain.
+Successful DNS resolution is fully dependent on having a ${PCF_SUBDOMAIN_NAME}.${PCF_DOMAIN_NAME} NS record-set attached to your registered domain.
 This record-set must point to _every_ google domain server, for example:

 (screenshot from [AWS Route 53](https://aws.amazon.com/route53))